NandhiniRam2005/CS3500-NandhiniRam-Spreadsheet/FormulaTests/README.md

 # Assignment Specific Topics
 This assignment project is a MS unit tester class for the Formula class.
+An EvaluationTest test suite has also been implemented to thoroughly test the evaluate, ==, !=.
+Equals, and hashcode method in the Formula class.

 # Consulted Peers: